-Sunday night I was talking to Selena.
+Sunday night I was talking to Selena, one of the leads of Stepping Stone.
 As a producer in the Hollywood mill, her biggest challenge is holding on to something like integrity.
 Cheating on accounts, on girlfriends, on resumes is so commonplace that it takes a lot of the magic out of movies.
 She produces movies because it’s like making fairy tales come true, but the real danger is thinking that life is like the movies, where you can say witty, cruel things in one scene and all is forgiven in the next.

 The thing about talking to Selena was that I realized when she’s particularly intense about something, she finds a movie analogy to describe it.
-On the foolish hope of Jennifer Lamont ever coming back to her she said she ought to stick her hope in the shower at the Bates Motel.
+Of the foolish hope of Jennifer Lamont ever coming back to her she opined that she ought to stick her hope in the shower at the Bates Motel.

 Mostly, Selena’s still very hurt by the accusation that she’s a prude, and no fun.
 No one’s really afraid of her because she doesn’t play by the rules of innuendo and blacklisting.
 She won’t answer gossip, therefore gossips say what they like.
 They had a field day with the Lamont-Ryan split.
 Really, Selena needs to meet a Nice Girl.